Semantic Relations and Deep Learning: Attributional features: word embeddings

-\centerline{$f(e_i,r_k,e_j) = \norm{\emb{R}^{lhs}_k \embv_i - \emb{R}^{rhs}_k \embv_j}$} Nodes in a graph, as well as relations, can also be encoded by methods similar to language models. \newcite{Perozzi2014} transform a (social) network into a set of ``sentences'': sequences of nodes obtained by random walks started on different nodes of the network.
+Nodes in a graph, as well as relations, can also be encoded by methods similar to language models. \newcite{Perozzi2014} transform a (social) network into a set of ``sentences'': sequences of nodes obtained by random walks started on different nodes of the network.
 Every such sentence represents part of a node's neighbourhood information.
-They are processed by a method similar to the SkipGram model; the obtained node embeddings maximize the probability that the nodes appear in the observed sequences.
+They are processed by a method similar to the SkipGram model; the obtained node embeddings maximize the probability that the nodes appear in the observed sequences. \posscite{Wang2020} method is similar; it combines ``sentences''---random walks over the graph---with a multi-layered BiLSTM which encodes contextual information.
+The entity and relation embeddings are weighted linear combinations of the model's internal states from each layer of the model.

 A graph contains various types of structural information which should be reflected in a node's representation.
 The neighbourhood of a node can help describe its structural role (\eg as hubs), while dense paths among nodes define node communities. \newcite{Grover2016} aim to develop a graph embedding method in which the node representations reflect all these structural characteristics.
-Nodes in a closely connected community should be close in the embedding space.
+Nodes in a closely connected community should be close in the embedding space .
 Nodes with the same structural roles should have similar representations, too.
 The proposed node2vec model finds node representations which maximize the probability of their neighbourhoods.
 The local neighbourhood of a node is best described by paths found using breadth-first search (BFS), whereas more distant connections and community structure are best captured by depth-first search (DFS).
 Random walks can produce paths which combine characteristics of BFS and DFS to various degrees. \citeauthor{Grover2016} experiment with two parameters which can bias a random walker towards BFS or DFS.
 The node representations based on the random walks so obtained lead to state-of-the-art results on a variety of applications, including link prediction on Facebook and a protein-protein interaction network.